(Updated April 23 at 9pm)

 B.C.
 Climate Action Tax Credit: Lower-income BC residents in receipt of this credit will see some boost to their payment.
 The province says the maximum credit will double this year, with an eligible family of four getting up to $564 and eligible individual getting up to $218 in an enhanced payment.

-GST Payments: For the next GST payment in May, government will provide a GST credit averaging $400 for single adults, and $600 couples.
+GST Payments: For the next GST payment in May (the payment was moved up to April), government will provide a GST credit averaging $400 for single adults, and $600 couples.

 Canada Child Benefit (CCB): $300 top-up to the CCB to assist parents.